cardano-foundation/CIPs/CIP-0118/README-implicit.md

 missing assets/currency (defined above).
 2. `extra : Value`, which is a field computed at the time of deserialization, and is set to extra assets/currency (defined above).
-3. `requiredTxs : TxId ↦ B`, which contains all the IDs of the transactions that have to be included in the zone, associated to a boolean value that specifies whether the full `TxInfo` value for the transaction with a given `txId` is exposed to Plutus scripts that are executed as part of validating that transaction
+3. `requiredTxs : Set TxId`, which contains all the IDs of the transactions that have to be included in the zone

 The field `requiredFullTxBodies : Tx` is included in `Tx` to enable passing the full transaction data to Plutus scripts.
-This field is computed at the time of deserialization to contain all transactions corresponding to each `(txId, True)` in `requiredTxs`, with the `requiredTxs` field instantiated to `{}`.
+This field is computed at the time of deserialization to contain all transactions corresponding to each `txId` in `requiredTxs`.
 Possibly, this field should be of type `TxInfo` instead.

 ### TxInfo